parsatempleowl-parsatempleuniversity/AccelerometerSensorAndGyroscopeSensorInAndroid/ScrumReviewMeetingGuideLines.md

 # Scrum Review Meeting Guidelines

-## Each Tean Member Must Answer The Following Three Questions
+## Each Team Member Must Answer The Following Three Questions
 What did you accomplish since the last meeting?

 What are you working on until the next meeting?